rhiaro/dumping-sky/index.md

 ------

+_A team of seventy five delegates from around Celastana will be setting out tomorrow for the eighteen month trip to Mua Langu V. There, they will meet similar parties from some two hundred and twenty four occupied systems around the galaxy.
+Now eighteen months may seem like a long time for a trip, but many of these will have travelled far further than our lucky representatives, and some using inferior technology.
+This event has been more than ten years in the making!_

+_Indeed Celastana, as the figurehead of the five planets in our Puhap solar system, will be one of the most advanced teams at the conference._

+_Tune in later tonight for detailed profiles of every single one of our seventy five ambassadors.
+Find out how they were chosen, and what they are bringing to the table._

+_Prime City Evening News, d203 of Final Quarter, 16701__

 Ma'Solloqay trudged along the sand, thinking about the names given to things retrospectively.
 Decads or centads after the fact.
 Someone somewhere decided to call a great event the Battle of Five Elms, or a certain era the Time of the Reigning Sails.
 The things that happened were condensed, simplified, reshaped to fit the name.
 Ma wondered what people of the future would call the time now, and the time after.
 After would be something like.. something with _union_ or _alliance_.
 If everything worked out like it was supposed to.

 The thing is, Ma'Solloqay never intended to go into politics.
 Ma was an historian.
 Ma couldn't help but look back on things from the future, even a future that hadn't happened yet.